CSCfi/imaging-beacon/README.md

 ```

 ## Deployment
-Building an image `docker` and deploying the database and application with `docker-compose`.
+Building an image with `docker` and deploying the database and application with `docker-compose`.
 ```
 docker-compose up -d
 ```